-College communications rarely require the formal 4-point ellipsis. . . .
+College communications rarely require the formal four-point ellipsis. . . .
 Use of it is more common in formal academic writing that must cite sources extremely precisely.

 Use these sparingly in College communications.
 Never use them in email subject lines.

-Consult the "Gordon Dictionary" to learn which frequently-used words to hyphenate in College communlications.
+Consult the "Gordon Dictionary" to learn which frequently-used words to hyphenate in College communications.